Demo 3: Inner-Product Spaces#

 \[\begin{split}\displaystyle \left[\begin{matrix}i\\0\\0\\0\end{matrix}\right]\end{split}\]

-Now the remaining orthonormal vectors can be computed by:
+The rest of the new orthonormal vectors can be computed one by one by doing:

 \[ \boldsymbol{w}_k = \boldsymbol{v}_k - \sum_{j = 1}^{k-1}\left<\boldsymbol{v}_k, \boldsymbol{u}_j\right>\boldsymbol{u}_j \]